Francesco601/Lottery-Scheduling-Algorithm/README.md

    approaches.
 First, random often avoids strange corner-case behaviors that a more traditonal algorithm may have trouble handling.For example, consider LRU page replacement; while oftem a good replacement algorithm, LRU perfoms pessimally for some cyclic-sequential workloads.
 Random. on the other hand, has no such worst case.
 Second, random is also lightweight, requirirng little state to track alternatives.
-In a traditional fair-share algorithm. tracking how much CPU each process has received requires per-process accounting, which must be updated after running each process.
-Doing so randomly necessitates omly the most minimal of per-process state.
+In a traditional fair-share algorithm, tracking how much CPU each process has received requires per-process accounting, which must be updated after running each process.
+Doing so randomly necessitates only the most minimal of per-process state.
 Finally. random can be extremely fast.
    As long as generating a random number is quick, making the decision is also, and thus random can be used in a number of places where speed is requitred.
 Of course, the faster the need, the more random tends toward pseudo-random.